fastoch/Linux/Ansible.md

     - but it will only do that if the distro it's being run on is actually Archlinux
     - the next play does the same thing but uses the apt module, the package manager for Debian-based distros

-This `when` keyword allows us to make Ansible check if a condition is true before running a task against a host.
+This `when` keyword is asking Ansible to check if a condition is true before running a task against a given host.

 - Then we have **roles**.
 Roles are explained in this video: https://www.youtube.com/watch?v=tq9sCeQNVYc
   - A role allows you to categorize tasks and run those tasks only against machines that are part of that role